sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 [xml wasn't sexy anymore][0308] and the most prominent tool on that field is [gradle][0309].

-All alternative tools still make use of maven registry and it's coordinate system of dependencies.
+All [alternative tools][0347] still make use of maven's registry and it's coordinate system of dependencies.

 IDE support for both tools is prime nowadays, with [intellij][0310], [eclipse][0311], [netbeans][0312], [vscode][0313] and others offering support to